adelra/forty-jekyll-theme/index.md

 * Explain your lab results, your CT scans and your X-rays. 🧠
 * Warn you about health outbreaks in your area and how to be careful 🗺
 * Robots are your friend, they are a good listener 🎧
 * Robots are good at taking care of stuff.
-They can formulate your diets and remind you to take your pills etc. 🤖
+They can formulate your diets, remind you to take your pills, and remind you about health issues you should be aware of. 🤖

 ## How can I use it?